-- The Company is subject to corporate income tax according to tax Law No. 91 of 2005 and adjustments. - The corporate tax inspection was performed for the years from 2010 to 2016 and the difference was settled. - The corporate tax inspection was performed for the years from 2017 to 2019 and the difference was settled. - The company hasn't been inspected for the years from 2020 to 2022 and the Company submitted its tax returns to Tax Authority on due dates.
+- The Company is subject to corporate income tax according to tax Law No. 91 of 2005 and adjustments. - The corporate tax inspection was performed till 2019 and the difference was settled and paid. - The year 2020-2021 the tax inspection has been performed and file transferred to internal committee. - The company hasn't been inspected for the years from 2022 to 2023 and the Company submitted its tax returns to Tax Authority on due dates.

-- The payroll tax inspection was performed for the years from 2009 to 2019 and the tax due was paid to the Tax Authority. - The company has not been inspected for the year from 2020 to 2023.
+- The payroll tax inspection was performed till 2020 and the tax due was paid to the Tax Authority. - The company hasn't been inspected for the years from 2021 to 2024.

-- The tax inspection was performed for the year from the Company's inception until 2020 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority. - The company has not been inspected for the years from 2021 -2023 and the Company submits its monthly VAT tax return on due date.
+- The tax inspection was performed for the year from the Company's inception until 2020 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority. - The company hasn't been inspected for the years from 2021 -2024 and the Company submits its monthly VAT tax return on due date.